treehouses/luftballon/README.md

 ### Delete ports from the sshtunnel

-You can delete the sshtunnel by the below command
+You can down the sshtunnel by the below command

 `./deletePort.sh [EC2 port number] [Raspberry Pi port number]`